Arts Basic Income · RBA-E

 The Problem

-Precarity as a Structural Norm
+Precarity as the Structural Norm

 Proposal for Spain